 Generally speaking, a leashed walk around the block isn’t going to cut it.
 Most dogs need 30 to 60 minutes of physical activity a day.
 Your canine pal needs enough that they’re slowed down by the time you stop.

 - Active breeds need a minimum of 30 minutes of hard aerobic exercise most days of the week, preferably daily.

 - Not all toy or small breeds get enough exercise inside the house, contrary to popular belief.
 Pugs, for example, are prone to obesity and need much more activity than they usually get.

 - It’s not safe to go out in extremely hot or cold weather.
 During such periods, stay inside and teach tricks to engage your dog’s mind, throw toys, or run up and down the stairs together.

 - Good exercise uses both mental and physical muscles.
 Exploring a new hiking trail, for example, engages your dog’s mind as well as their body.

 - Live by the philosophy that a tired dog is a good dog.

-Like people, most dogs like both familiarity and a little variety in their exercise routines.
+Like people, most dogs enjoy both familiarity and a little variety in their exercise routines.

 - Many dogs get to know the neighborhood during walks and enjoy checking on their favorite spots.

 - Dog parks are popular places for off-leash running and romping with other dogs, which is exactly what most dogs need.
 However, not all dogs can play nicely with others.
 If your dog doesn’t like other dogs, the dog park is definitely not the place for them.

 Obesity contributes to a dog’s risk of diabetes, respiratory disease, and heart disease.
 It exacerbates common orthopedic concerns such as hip dysplasia and arthritis.
 Obesity can stress joints, ligaments, and tendons.